NIO (NYSE:NIO) Posts Earnings Results, Misses Estimates By $0.32 EPS

-NIO (NYSE:NIO – Get Free Report) issued its earnings results on Tuesday.
-The company reported ($3.28) EPS for the quarter, missing analysts’ consensus estimates of ($2.96) by ($0.32), MarketWatch Earnings reports.
+NIO (NYSE:NIO – Get Free Report) posted its earnings results on Tuesday.
+The company reported ($3.28) earnings per share for the quarter, missing the consensus estimate of ($2.96) by ($0.32), MarketWatch Earnings reports.
 NIO had a negative net margin of 35.03% and a negative return on equity of 66.25%.
-The business had revenue of $8.77 billion during the quarter, compared to analysts’ expectations of $9.16 billion.
-During the same period in the prior year, the business posted ($0.25) EPS.
-The business’s revenue was down 14.8% on a year-over-year basis.
+The company had revenue of $8.77 billion during the quarter, compared to analyst estimates of $9.16 billion.
+During the same quarter last year, the business posted ($0.25) EPS.
+The firm’s revenue for the quarter was down 14.8% on a year-over-year basis.
 NIO updated its Q3 2023 guidance to EPS.

-A number of institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. raised its stake in shares of NIO by 2.7% in the 1st quarter.
-BlackRock Inc. now owns 61,959,482 shares of the company’s stock valued at $651,194,000 after purchasing an additional 1,600,520 shares in the last quarter.
-Vanguard Group Inc. raised its stake in shares of NIO by 2.2% in the 3rd quarter.
-Vanguard Group Inc. now owns 51,370,117 shares of the company’s stock valued at $810,108,000 after purchasing an additional 1,113,194 shares in the last quarter.
-Norges Bank acquired a new stake in shares of NIO in the 4th quarter valued at about $155,344,000.
-Legal & General Group Plc raised its stake in shares of NIO by 0.8% in the 4th quarter.
-Legal & General Group Plc now owns 11,086,052 shares of the company’s stock valued at $108,089,000 after purchasing an additional 92,662 shares in the last quarter.
-Finally, First Trust Advisors LP grew its position in shares of NIO by 20.8% during the 1st quarter.
-First Trust Advisors LP now owns 8,128,289 shares of the company’s stock valued at $171,100,000 after buying an additional 1,399,601 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in NIO.
+Point72 Asset Management L.P. purchased a new position in NIO during the 4th quarter worth approximately $33,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC increased its holdings in shares of NIO by 592.2% in the 4th quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 6,839 shares of the company’s stock valued at $67,000 after acquiring an additional 5,851 shares during the period.
+Wahed Invest LLC raised its position in NIO by 10.0% in the 2nd quarter.
+Wahed Invest LLC now owns 9,339 shares of the company’s stock valued at $90,000 after purchasing an additional 848 shares during the last quarter.
+SkyView Investment Advisors LLC purchased a new position in NIO during the 1st quarter worth $105,000.
+Finally, Northwestern Mutual Wealth Management Co. grew its position in NIO by 112.2% during the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 10,741 shares of the company’s stock worth $105,000 after purchasing an additional 5,679 shares during the last quarter.
 Institutional investors and hedge funds own 42.32% of the company’s stock.

 NIO Inc designs, manufactures, and sells electric vehicles in the People's Republic of China.
 The company is also involved in the manufacture of e-powertrain, battery packs, and components; and racing management, technology development, and sales and after-sales management activities.
 In addition, it offers power solutions for battery charging needs; and other value-added services.